 1. Night Ski at Winterplace

-Winterplace Resort is West Virginia’s most accessible ski resort.
-If you’re in Lewisburg, Princeton, Beckley or even Charleston, skiing Winterplace can literally be an after-work activity.
+Winterplace Resort is a wonderful place to learn how to ski or snowboard.
+The majority of their trails are beginner and intermediate and perfect for those new to winter sports.
 It’s also the only resort in the state that is able to cover all of its slopes with artificial snow from its blowers.

 With the longest ski days in the southeast, nearly all of Winterplace’s runs are lined with high-powered lights.
-This means that even as the season starts warming up and winding down, you can ski on fresh, soft snow to your heart’s content on cold nights.
+This means that you can ski on fresh, soft snow to your heart’s content into the nighttime.

 2. Cross Country at White Grass